TosbackCgusBridge-Bot/CGUs-versions/Monster/Terms of Service.md

 **_These Terms constitute a binding agreement between You and Monster Worldwide, Inc. or the Monster company operating the Web site for the country in which You live or in which business is headquartered (“Monster”), and are deemed accepted by You each time that You use or access any Monster Site or Monster Services.
 If You do not accept the Terms stated here, do not use the Monster Sites and the Monster Services._**

 The Monster Sites are defined as any Web sites under Monster’s control, whether partial or otherwise (including, without limitation, Monster.com, BeKnown.com and the Web site from which these terms of use were accessed from) and include the Monster Services.
 The Monster Services are defined as the applications and services offered by Monster, including an on-line service to post and search employment opportunities and including any application accessed through the Facebook Platform and/or any mobile or other interface that allows You to access such application (collectively, “Monster Services”).
-The Monster Sites also include tools such as BeKnown and on-line communities designed to facilitate valuable professional and personal networking (“Monster Networking”) among users of the Monster Sites (“Users”) .
+The Monster Sites also include tools such as BeKnown, on-line communities and communication tools designed to facilitate valuable professional and personal networking (“Monster Networking”) among users of the Monster Sites (“Users”) .
 The Monster Sites also allow Users to create individual profiles, which may include personal information (”Profiles”), and to make these Profiles, or aspects thereof, public.
+In addition, Monster may collect information about You from publicly-available websites and may use this information to create a Profile or append it to an existing Profile.

 Monster may revise these Terms at any time by posting an updated version to this Web page.
 You should visit this page periodically to review the most current Terms because they are binding on You.

 **Users who violate these Terms may have their access and use of the Monster Sites suspended or terminated, at Monster’s discretion.**

 You must be 13 years of age or older to visit or use any Monster Site in any manner, and, if under the age of 18 or the age of majority as that is defined in Your jurisdiction, must use any Monster Site under the supervision of a parent, legal guardian, or other responsible adult.

+**You may not use the Monster Content or Profiles to determine a consumer's eligibility for: (a) credit or insurance for personal, family, or household purposes. (b) employment. or (c) a government license or benefit.**

 1\.
 Use of Monster Content.